 Without key and certificate security built into your IR plan, your IR team won’t be able to act quickly to determine the extent of the attack and bring your organization back to a trusted, secure state.
 Here are 4 ways to strengthen IR with key and certificate security controls.

-Just like the human immune system, Security Operations and Incident Response teams need to be able to identify what is “self” and trusted and what is not and therefore dangerous.
+Security Operations and Incident Response teams need to be able to identify what is “self” and trusted and what is not and therefore dangerous.
 When key and certificate security is added to your incident response plan, you can identify which keys and certificates are trusted, protect those that should be trusted, and fix or blocks those that are not.
 With this security in place, you can quickly return the network to a trusted state while minimizing damages, downtime, outages, recovery time, and costs—all while protecting your network, your business, and your brand.

 Has your IR team recently responded to attacks using keys and certificates?
 What approaches has your team found helpful to return to a secure, trusted state after these attacks?